Classic Deviled Eggs

 There are so many yummy things that you can mix into deviled eggs or add as a topping.
 I love my everything bagel deviled eggs, and that’s just one example of how easy it is to make the filling in different flavors.

-• Add crumbled crispy bacon.
-For an extra salty snack, cook bacon and then crumble it up to mix in or add as a topping
+- Add crumbled crispy bacon.
+For an extra salty snack, cook bacon in the air fryer and then crumble it up to mix in or add as a topping

 Serving Suggestions

-I love to have deviled eggs at cook outs with homemade hamburgers too!
-They’d also be a really quick side dish to whip up with Greek yogurt chicken or any other easy dinner recipe.
+I love serving deviled eggs at cookouts with homemade hamburgers.
+They’re also a really quick side dish to whip up for Easter or Thanksgiving.

 FAQ